Hot flushes medicinal plant cure

 Women should maintain good hydration because the evaporation of sweat cools their body.
 Drinking water in abundance is important.
 In times of severe hot flashes, very cold water drunk in small sips can be a good way to cool yourself.

-- Use proper clothes: Your clothes must be fresh, with natural fibers, like cotton, that lets the heat pass.
+Clothes must be fresh, with natural fibers, like cotton, that lets the heat pass.

-More information on hot flushes natural treatment in the listing above.
+More information on hot flushes.

 Other interesting articles